oemof/tespy/paper.md

 representing the plant's topology and its parametrisation.
 By formulating the equations implicitly parameters and results are generally interchangeble offering high flexibilty in the user specifications.
-The system of equations is numerically solved using the multi-dimensional Newton-Raphson method to determine the mass flow, pressure, enthalpy and fluid composition of every connection.
+The system of equations is numerically solved with an inbuilt solver applying the multi-dimensional Newton-Raphson method to determine the mass flow, pressure, enthalpy and fluid composition of every connection.
 This way, it is possible to solve for both thermal as well as hydraulic state of the plant.

 To achieve this, TESPy implements balance equations (based on standard literature, for example [@Baehr; @Epple]) for every component regarding

-• mass flow and species as well as
+• mass flow and fluid composition as well as

-• energy in regard to thermal and hydraulic properties.
+• energy (covering thermal and hydraulic properties).

 In steady state, the total mass flow into a component must be equal to the total mass flow leaving the component (eq.
 1).
 Additionally, the mass balance of a